Telescope is a w3m-like browser for Gemini.

-The UI is strongly inspired from Emacs and W3M, so you’ll find some familiar concepts, such as the minibuffer or the tabline, and the default keybindigs also reflect this, but keys familiar for vi and CUA users are also present by default.
+The UI is strongly inspired from Emacs and W3M, so you’ll find some familiar concepts, such as the minibuffer or the tabline, and the default keybindigs also reflect this, but care has been taken to add keys familiar for vi and CUA users too.

 Source code and precompiled binaries for linux are available:

 Once all the dependencies are installed, building is as easy as:

 $ curl -LO https://github.com/omar-polo/telescope/releases/download/0.8.1/telescope-0.8.1.tar.gz $ tar xzvf telescope-0.8.1.tar.gz $ cd telescope-0.8.1 $ ./configure $ make $ sudo make install # eventually

 A SHA256 file containing the checksums is available.
 However, that only checks for accidental corruption: you can use signify (SHA256.sig and the public key telescope-0.8.pub).
 The hash of the current and next signify public key is also included in the SHA256.